 Social Justice

-WUUC Advocates for Social Justice
+WUUC Advocates for Social Justice (ASJ)

-WUUC is congregational member of JUUstice Washington, the UU state action network for Washington State.
+WUUC is a congregational member of JUUstice Washington, the UU state action network for Washington State.
 WUUC annually supports the Unitarian Universalist Service Committee as well as denominational justice efforts.
 The ASJ Coordinating Council sponsors one worship service plate collection every month.
 The proceeds are donated to a charitable organization or justice advocacy group, with an emphasis on local organizations.

 ASJ Coordinating Council

-Justice work at WUUC is organized around several ASJ justice ministries and each justice ministry is represented on the ASJ Coordinating Council.
+Justice work at WUUC is organized around several ASJ justice ministries, and each justice ministry is represented on the ASJ Coordinating Council.
 The ASJ Coordinating Council helps avoid conflicts in the timing of justice activities at WUUC, allocates funds to the ASJ justice ministries, organizes the monthly ASJ plate collections during the worship service, and organizes an annual Justice Fair to attract new participants to the justice ministries.

-ASJ Economic Justice Ministry
+Economic Justice

-ASJ Welcoming Congregation Justice Ministry
+Welcoming Congregation

 Related WUUC Activities and Potential New Justice Ministries